strongloop/loopback/README.md

 #### dataSource.defineOperation(name, options, fn)

-Define and enable a new operation available to all model's attached to the data source.
+Define a new operation available to all model's attached to the data source.

     var maps = asteroid.createDataSource({
       connector: require('asteroid-rest'),